gugarosa/nalp/README.md

 ### Utils

 This is a utility package.
 Common things shared across the application should be implemented here.
-It is better to implement once and use as you wish than re-implementing the same thing over and over again.
+It is better to implement once and use it as you wish than re-implementing the same thing over and over again.

 ### Wrappers

-The wrappers package provides standard, custom or adversarial implementations using Tensorflow.
-You can choose straightforward examples using the StandardWrapper class, more advanced customization methods using the CustomWrapper class or adversarial-based implementations using the AdversarialWrapper class.
+The wrappers package provides a standard, custom, or adversarial implementations using Tensorflow.
+You can choose straightforward examples using the StandardWrapper class, more advanced customization methods using the CustomWrapper class, or adversarial-based implementations using the AdversarialWrapper class.

 ---